agrawalekansh02/mtcnn-tflite/README.md

 # MTCNN face recognition

 Implementation of the [MTCNN face detection algorithm](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=7553523).
 This project converted the code from [ipazc/mtcnn](https://github.com/ipazc/mtcnn) to TF Lite.
+My iteration takes the code a little further by enabling a feature to download and load a saved `tflite` model.
+This enable the ability to use `MTCNN` in a mobile environment.

 ## Installation